Risks of Gastric Bypass Surgery: Anastomotic Leaking

 apnea, and arthritis.

 One type of weight loss surgery is the gastric bypass.
 As with any surgery, gastric

 bypass carries some risks.
 Complications of surgery include infection, blood clots,

 and internal bleeding.
 Another risk is an anastomosis.
 This is a new connection created

 in your intestines and stomach during the bypass surgery that will not fully heal

 and will leak.
 Leaking of digestive juices and partially digested food through an

 anastomosis is one of the most serious complications after gastric bypass surgery.

 Gastric bypass overview

-Gastric bypass is the most common type of weight-loss surgery.
-During bypass surgery, a loop of your intestine is cut and brought up and reconnected to an area in your stomach.
+Gastric bypass is one common type of weight-loss surgery.
+During bypass surgery, the

 Symptoms of anastomotic leaking